Scarlat Callimachi (hospodar)

+Service in the Russo-Turkish War and captivity in Kharkiv

 A member of the Callimachi family, he was the son of Alexandru Callimachi and Ruxandra Ghica, and married Smaragda Mavrogheni.
 In 1810, during the Russo-Turkish War, he was imprisoned by the Russians, and taken to Kharkiv.
 He regained the Moldovan throne in 1812.
 Scarlat Callimachi adopted new laws and cut taxes for the boyars.
 He took measures against the plague, maintained upkeep of wood paved streets, supported Gheorghe Asachi's Romanian-language movement, and introduced potatoes to Moldavia.

+Suspicion of supporting the Greek War of Independence and death by poisoning

 In 1819 Scarlat Callimachi was taken to Istanbul to be executed after being suspected of collaborating with the Russians.
 He managed to have the sentence cancelled and in 1821 was appointed by the Porte to be Hospodar of Wallachia.
-He was Prince de jure a few months in 1821 and was unable to claim the throne.
+He was Prince de jure for a few months in 1821 and was unable to claim the throne.
 The Greek War of Independence broke out in 1821, and Callimachi died poisoned later that year, under suspicion of being pro-Greek.